garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 It is worth noticing that what we have just  proven is a *partial* specification since there is an important property missing: the balances of *all* other accounts must remain unchanged!
 Indeed, an implementation of `_transfer` that changes the balance of any other accounts will be undetected by VeriSol with this specification.
 The specification must explicitly state that the balance of all other accounts remains unchanged.
-This a property is not as simple as the previous one, since it must *quantity*  over the set of all accounts in the mapping of balances.
+This property is not as simple as the previous one, since it must *quantify*  over the set of all accounts in the mapping of balances.
 However, the assertion language in Solidity neither provides means to quantify over set of the elements nor it is possible to iterate over all the keys in a mapping.
 Therefore, one cannot even express and test this property in Solidity.

 Verification-aware languages like [JML](https://www.openjml.org/) or [Dafny](https://github.com/dafny-lang/dafny) introduced clauses like `asignable` or `modifies` to define the part of the state than can be change.
 VeriSol has recently included preliminary support of a means specify frame conditions.
 They provide a new clause `VeriSol.Modifies` that looks like this:  `Verisol.Modifies(mapping,[k1, ..., kn])`.
 That will internally translate into a frame condition stating that elements in the mapping for the indicating keys `[k1, …, kn]` may be changed but the remaining elements must not be changed.
 For instance, consider
-[this version of `transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-mod1.sol#L78) with an incorrect frame condition `VeriSol.Modifies(_balances, [recipient]);`
+[this version of `transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-mod1.sol#L78), similar than the previous one, but including an incorrect frame condition `VeriSol.Modifies(_balances, [recipient]);`

 When we execute `VeriSol ERC20-mod1.sol ERC20` we get:
 ```